NoahSpencerCode/KingScript/README.md

 ## Structure Setup

-Parent the contents of ReploicatedRootModules to ReplicatedRoot
+Parent the contents of ReplicatedRootModules to ReplicatedRoot

 Parent the contents of ClientRootModules to ClientRoot